dhoang110/Spark-NBAData/README.md

 During my Data Engineering course, I have worked on this project to practice all the contexts I have learnt about Scala and ScalaSpark.
-The goal of this Repository is to make a simple ETL using this API (https://app.balldontlie.io/#introduction) giving data on the NBA with Scala, then processing the data collected with Spark to have CSV files.
+The goal of this Repository is to make a simple ETL using NBA API (https://app.balldontlie.io/#introduction) giving data on the NBA with Scala, then processing the data collected with Spark to have CSV files.
 There is no key required to requests the API.

 REQUIREMENTS: